donotknow/miniature-octo-tribble/README.md

 for fast build times.
 [Sass](http://sass-lang.com) is the natural choice for a CSS preprocessor since it’s popularity, feature set, and with libsass it’s speed.
 I didn’t use [Compass](http://compass-style.org), because the features didn’t seem necessary and I didn’t want to slow down the build with ruby.
-At this point, I don't want to write anything other than a [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) module, so [browserify](http://browserify.org) is my compiler of choice.
+At this point, I don’t want to write anything other than a [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) module, so [browserify](http://browserify.org) is my compiler of choice.
 I added in [watchify](https://github.com/substack/watchify) for adding speed to subsequent builds while